mooz/academic-kickstart/content/en/home/experience.md

   date_start = "2020-04-01"
   date_end = ""
   description = """
-Principal investigator of a research team (knowledge-based learning) and product manager of a ML-based data management software.
+Principal investigator of a research team (knowledge-based learning) and product manager of an ML-based data management software.
 """

 [[experience]]